Latest Medical Research

 Food allergy research revisited May 2016

 Dr Hohl commented that "this [earlier] article, with validity confirmed by ‘Evidence Updates’ reviewers, will be of interest to many of our patients.
-It correlates with the recent articles linking early exposure to nuts reducing allergies."

 See summary of research entitled Gluten Introduction to Infant Feeding and Risk of Celiac Disease: Systematic Review and Meta-Analysis (PDF).